 MIXED ECONOMY AND ITS FEATURES.
 A mixed economy may be defined as the type of economic system in which both the private and public ownership of means of production and distribution exist together in a country.

 Under this economic system, resources or means of production are jointly owned and managed by both public and private interests.
 The system is a mixture of elements of both capitalism and socialism.

-Examples of countries which operate mixed economy are Britain, Egypt, Peru, Tanzania, Nigeria, Kenya, Mexico, etc.
+Examples of countries which operate mixed economies are Britain, Egypt, Peru, Tanzania, Nigeria, Kenya, Mexico, etc.

 Features of Mixed Economic System

 - Joint participation: In a mixed economic system, there is the joint participation of both the private sector and the state in the provision of goods and services.

 - Joint decisions: Decisions on what is to be produced and the quantity are jointly taken by both the private are public sectors.

 - Freedom of choice: Consumers in this system have freedom of choice.